 Applicant should have a basic understanding of computers and the ability and willingness to learn all necessary programs required for success.

 Admissions Procedure

-Interested applicants should call the School to arrange to take an informational tour, meet with the Financial Aid Office and interview with the School Director.
+Interested applicants should call the School to arrange to take an informational tour, meet with the Financial Aid, and Admissions Office.

 Enrollment and Course Registration Process